clever-lang/clever-doc/getting_involved.rst

 The *Clever Team* is usually on-line at IRC #clever (irc.freenode.net)

-Never have tried IRC?
+Have you never tried IRC?
 Test it! http://webchat.freenode.net/

 Mailing list
 -----------------

 Our mailing list is http://groups.google.com/group/clever-lang

-We have a lot of talks on IRC, but It's nice to register some debats on the group!
+We often have discussions on IRC, though that's not always the best choice.
+Using a group may allow more people to follow the development process of the project.

 Documentation
 ---------------